ajay6763/V2RhoT_gibbs/README.md

 then "./Generator_LINUX"

-After type enter a command prompt will appear and you will be asked certain question which answer and thermophysical property tables will put in the Build_dat_(name of the run you gave).
+After type enter command a command prompt will appear and you will be asked certain question that you answer and thermophysical property tables will be put in the Build_dat_(name of the run you gave).
 Inside this folder there will be a file called TABLE_LITMOD_no_atten copy this file into the database folder and rename such that you can identify it e.g. 98,97 etc.